 Qualifying students may earn their work-study awards off-campus performing jobs for nonprofits or tutoring in the schools.
 Students must have a Federal work study award to be eligible.
 Contact Julie Bubser at email@example.com in Office of Student Activities for more information.

 Utilize these issue-based resources to identify opportunities for engagement on campus, in the local community, and beyond.
 Issues highlighted include Education & Youth Development, Environmental Sustainability, Poverty Alleviation, Public Health and more.

-The Social Entrepreneurship Scholars Program provides an opportunity for students to explore social impact careers, gain professional experience and develop as leaders.
+The Social Entrepreneurship Scholars Summer Internship Program provides an opportunity for students to explore social impact careers, gain professional experience and develop as leaders.
 Students complete a full-time internship with a Twin Cities non-profit, for-profit or public organization while participating in regular academic and vocational reflection with fellow students, faculty, community leaders and alumni.
-A unique aspect of the program is the opportunity for participates to live together in a community house in a spirit of support and mutuality.
-Students learn from each other and work together to make decisions about groceries, meals and social activities.
-They also participate in a weekly community meal and community conversation.

 The following funds are available for students to identify civic engagement experiences and projects: